How to Apply

 Applying for SAE programs is a straightforward process involving only a few simple steps.
 An admissions representative will guide you through the process and identify the best course options for you.
 We have multiple start dates throughout the year and flexible study options to suit your schedule.

-Prospective students may enroll in person or by mail.
-Those registering by mail should contact the SAE Institute campus of intended enrollment regarding available openings and the start date for the program before returning a completed Application for Admission.
-Those enrolling in person may make an appointment to visit the SAE Institute campus of intended enrollment during regular office hours.
-Out-of-area prospective students must contact the SAE Institute of intended enrollment in order to submit an Application for Admission and the Enrollment Packet by mail.
+Prospective students may apply in person, by mail, or online at usa.sae.edu.
+Those applying by mail or online should contact the SAE Institute of Technology campus of intended enrollment regarding available openings and the start date for the program before completing and returning an Application for Admission.
+Those applying in person may make an appointment to visit the SAE Institute of Technology campus of intended enrollment during regular office hours.
+Out-of-area prospective students must contact the SAE Institute of Technology campus of intended enrollment in order to submit an Application for Admission and the Enrollment Packet by mail.

 To apply for any program at SAE, all you need to do is complete all the steps in our enrollment checklist:

 - Fill out an application and return it with your enrollment fee.

 - Provide a copy of your high school diploma, G.E.D., or sealed high school transcript.